ustymenkopavlo/clear-linux-codium-update/README.md

-Python the script for updating Codium IDE for Clear Linux.
+Python the script for updating Codium IDE(VS Code fork without telemetry) for Clear Linux.

 # How to use